 - Roasting will take time from about 20 minutes to 30 minutes.
 Dal colour changes from yellow to brown.

-- At the end no water content should be left in dal, & it’ll now not stick on the base of the pan while you roast it.
+- In the end, no water content should be left in dal, & it’ll now not stick on the base of the pan while you roast it.

-- Now add red chilli powder, asafetida (hing), fennel seeds powder (saunf powder), garam masala powder, coriander powder (dhaniya powder) and salt to this mixture & mix well.
+- Now add red chilli powder, asafetida (hing), fennel seeds powder (saunf powder), garam masala powder, coriander powder (dhania powder) and salt to this mixture & mix well.

 - Keep aside and let the mixture cool down.